hauptem/F5-Multisite-Dashboard/README.md

 ---

-### Backend API Setup
+### Backend API Host Setup
-The **Dashboard API Host** provides JSON-based pool data endpoints for remote sites.
-Backend hosts perform the actual pool member status checks, DNS hostname resolution (if configured), and serve optimized data to frontend dashboard instances.
-Multiple backend API hosts can support a single frontend for distributed monitoring.
+The **Dashboard API Host** provides JSON-based endpoints for remote sites.

 #### Dashboard API Hosts Critical Dependencies:

 **1. `datagroup-dashboard-trusted-frontends` (Address)**
-- Used to restrict access to authorized dashboard front-ends Self-IPs
+- Used to restrict access to authorized dashboard front-ends Self-IPs to the API Host virtualserver

 **2. `datagroup-dashboard-api-keys` (String)**
-- Used to authenticate Front-end to API host
+- Used to authenticate Front-ends to the API host

 **3. `datagroup-dashboard-pools` (String)**
-- Used to provide a list of pools to display
+- Used to provide a local list of pools to display

 **4. `datagroup-dashboard-pool-alias` (String)**
-- Used to create alias names for actual pool names
+- Used to create alias names for actual configuration pool names

 **5. `dashboard-dns_udp53_pool` (API Host LTM Pool)**
 - This pool contains the DNS listener for monitoring